 - 20 drops of peppermint essential oil (cooling, analgesic, I put extra so the lip balm can smell great!)

 - 2 drops of clove bud oil (optional, for pain relief)

-Combine all of your oils, shea butter and beeswax in a heat proof container.
+Combine all of the oils, shea butter and beeswax in a heat proof container.
 Set it down into a saucepan containing a few inches of water.
-Watch carefully and heat over medium-low heat until everything is melted.
+Watch carefully and heat over medium-low to medium heat until everything is melted.